-That means it has more debt than countries like South Africa ($180.1 billion) and Hungary ($101.9 billion).
-Much of VW’s debt is tied to its large financing division.
+Which means it has extra debt than nations like South Africa ($180.1 billion) and Hungary ($101.9 billion).
+A lot of VW’s debt is tied to its giant financing division.

 Volkswagen just isn’t alone in its place as an automaker with mountains of debt.
 In actual fact, one other German automaker, Daimler, is the world’s third most indebted firm with $151 billion in debt.
 Not far behind is Toyota with $138 billion in debt, Ford with $122 billion, and BMW with $114 billion.
 Out of the 10 most indebted firms on this planet, 5 are automakers.

 By comparability, there are many giant firms on the market that don’t have troves of debt and are literally sitting on huge reserves of money.

 Main the pack is Alphabet with $104 billion in money, beating out the likes of Samsung with $78 billion, Microsoft with $47 billion, Fb with $44 billion, Music with $14 billion, and Alibaba Group with $13 billion.